MattoYuzuru/MattoYuzuru/README.md

 ## Hi there 👋 I am Matvei Riabushkin, backend dev

-I'm an 18-year-old backend developer from Moscow, Russia.
-I mostly work in Java/Python and study software engineering and computer science at HSE University.
+I'm a 19-year-old backend dev from Moscow.
+I mostly work in Java/Python and study Software Engineering and Computer Science at HSE University and Central University.

 ### About Me

-- Daily improving my backend skills via pets, and learning new tech.
+- Daily improving my skills via pets, and learning new tools, libs, dependencies
-- I love traveling, language learning and photography.
+- Watch Java conferences and read tech authors
-- Trying to keep up with modern tech stack.
+- Besides IT, I love traveling, language learning, photography and Japanese/Chinese tea

 ### My goals

-- Gain some experience through internships or projects.
+- Gain experience in IT
-- Improve my skills and build useful tools.
+- Someday create a useful project/tool for community
-- Grow as a dev.
+- Grow as a dev and benefit to the world)

-Feel free to check out my projects!
+Check out my projects, some of them are worth it

 ### Reach me here